MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD10_DEMO.md

 30. In the **ErrorHandlingExample - Microsoft Visual Studio** window, on the **DEBUG** menu, click **Start Debugging**.

 31. In **Microsoft Edge**, click the number **16**.
-     > **Note**: The browser displays the numbers that 16 can be divided by without leaving a remainder, and below it, the number of times this number was viewed.

 32. In **Microsoft Edge**, click **Close**.